hyperfy-io/hyperfy-docs/docs/developers/destructibles.md

 ## GIFs

 Next to add some more visuals to the effect.
 When the barrel is destroyed, we will briefly show an animated gif and have it play for a few seconds before disappearing.
-Hyperfy ignores loop count otherwise you could simply use a single loop gif but this gives us more opportunity to learn.

-We use the `useState` hook to create `opacity` and `setOpacity`, add4 new editor fields to upload the gifs and control position/scale, set up a file hooks for the uploads, and add the new image components.
-One image will be inside a `billboard` component, which will always face towards the canera but locked to the vertical axis.
-The other will be flat on the ground with a fixed rotation.
-To set the angle of the gif on the ground we import `DEG2RAD` from hyperfy and multiply it by our degrees to get our rotation in radians.
+We use the `useState` hook to create an `opacity` state object, add new editor fields to upload the gifs and control position/scale, set up file hooks for the uploads, and add the new image components (this is all stuff we've done already).
+One image will be inside a `billboard` component, which will always face towards the camera but locked to the vertical (y) axis.
+The other image will be flat on the ground with a fixed rotation.
+To set the angle of the GIF on the ground we import `DEG2RAD` from hyperfy and multiply it by our degrees to get our rotation in radians.

 Inside our useEffect callback we set opacity to 1 when `active` is false, and set it back to 0 at the end of the `giflifetime` and if `active` is true.